 '''

-description = "Remote machine options for 'run' subcommand"

-name = 'remote'
+name = 'docker'

 '''

 Example of action may include activating a special features upon finding that the requested command line options were set by the user.

 Note: this plugin class is not intended for adding new commands, for that please use CLICmd.